-Approach the loading area slowly, aligning the forklift and the load.
-When the load is properly aligned set the park brake and lower the stabilizers.
-Fig 7
+1. Approach the loading area slowly, aligning the forklift and the load.
+When the load is properly aligned set the park brake.
+Fig 7.

-- 2. Raise the load high enough to clear the stack or platform.
+- Raise the load high enough to clear the stack or platform.
 Align the forks to the correct angle and height for load placement.
-Extend the mast forward slowly making adjustments as needed, until the load is properly aligned.
+Move forward slowly making adjustments as needed, until the load is properly aligned.
 Lower the load into a stable position.
-Fig 8 - Raise the stabilizers slowly.
-Make required adjustments to the forks to properly clear the load.
+Fig 8. - Make required adjustments to the forks to properly clear the load.
 Check traffic release the park brake, place the forklift into reverse, and back out slowly. - 4.
-After clearing the load, lower the forks and side shift the mast to center as needed. - 5.
-Check traffic; back away slowly.
+After clearing the load, lower the forks and side shift the mast to center as needed. - Check traffic; back away slowly.
 Travel with caution at all times.